What is SURE? Overview fall 2022

 Note: all students at USask conducting research must be supervised, and all research must be pre-approved (if required) by the relevant ethics committee.
 Do not start a research project or conduct any research unless you are approved and supported to do so.
 Scholarly and artistic research projects may be completed independently if they meet ethics standards for that discipline.

-Students who register in SURE will be eligible to receive co-curricular credit by completing a minimum ten hours of training, webinars, or events supported or delivered through SURE each term (fall, winter, or summer).
-Students keep their own record of which webinars, training or events they attend.
-At the end of each term, they submit their hours and, if qualified, SURE is added to their co-curricular record.
+Students are expected to keep their own record of which modules, training or events they attend.
+At the end of the term, a survey is sent for students to submit their hours.
+If qualified, SURE is added to your co-curricular record.

 Remember: all research conducted at USask must be supported via a supervisor or within a course-based research experience.
 Scholarly and artistic projects may be completed independently if they meet the ethics criteria of that discipline.